A Cleaner World Blog

 - Super-cute shoes are fun but remember that we are trying to stay warm – and safe.
 Wear shoes with a tread so that you can avoid slipping.
 Couple them with a thick pair of wool socks to avert frostbite.

-- If you are out in the rain or snow, you’ll want your outer layer to be waterproof – both coat and shoes.
+- If you are out in the rain or snow, you’ll want your outer layer to be water proof – both coat and shoes.
 The last thing you want is to spend lots of time on trying to stay warm only to get soaked from the outside in.
-One side note, A Cleaner World can reapply a water-resistant finish to your clean raincoat.

 Of course, the folks in Antarctica are laughing because a girl in the south thinks 30 degrees Fahrenheit is miserable.
 If any of your winter clothing needs special attention, drop it off at the nearest A Cleaner World location or place it in your Home Delivery bag.
 We will have it cleaned, pressed, and ready to keep you warm.